GWSoftwareTools/VertexCover/README.md

 # Vertex cover solver

-Reads in undirected graph with no multiple edges per two vertices.
+Reads in an undirected graph with no multiple edges per two vertices.
 Calculates the minimum number of vertices you need to cover every edges at least once with a vertex.
 (Vertex cover problem)

 ---